mlennox/eslint-formatter-complexity/README.md

 ![](./ExampleOutput.png)

+The output is also saved to a JSON file at `./complexity/report.json`

 The `eslint-formatter-complexity` uses the count of violations of the rules listed below to rank each file.
 You will need to configure eslint to check _at least one_ of the following complexity rules, as the formatter does not provide the configuration to eslint.

 - [complexity](https://eslint.org/docs/rules/complexity)